valorin/random/README.md

 Random was created because I was constantly encountering weak and insecure random value generations within apps during my [Laravel and PHP Security Audits](https://valorinsecurity.com/) and I wanted a secure solution to point my clients to without needing them to implement secure algorithms themselves.
-The idea was then expanded out a bit to support all of the common random value types I've encountered.
+The idea was then expanded out a bit to support all the common random value types I've encountered.

 ## Installation